Physics Undergraduate Degrees

 Bachelor of Science (International)

 The world is becoming increasingly globalised.
 The Bachelor of Science (International) prepares you for this - you complete a major in Physics, and you also take courses in languages, international relations, politics and international law.
-You'll spend one or two semesters studying overseas at one of our partner universities.
+You'll spend one to three terms studying overseas at one of our partner universities.
 High performaing students can enrol into the Bachelor of Science (Honours) after this degree.

 Bachelor of Science and Business